 What is coaching not?

-If a client keeps coming back to past trauma or has withdrawn from social activities, it’s my duty to open a conversation about whether now is the right time for coaching and if these needs might be better met by a therapist.
-It’s the client’s choice as to how we move forward, but I’ll always ask the question.
+If a client keeps coming back to past trauma or has withdrawn from social activities, I’ll always open a conversation about whether their needs might be better met by a therapist.
+It’s the client’s choice how to move forward, but I’ll always ask the question.